DanielCarlson2/Hackthethon/README.md

 ### How to Install the Tool:

 - Have R and R Studio downloaded.
-- Clone the github repository or download the ZIP file from github and open it in RStudio.
+- Clone the GitHub repository or download the ZIP file from GitHub and open it in RStudio.
 - Place your .csv files in the Dashboard.
 - Input the following GPU specification limit information:
   - Max Temperature